Skip to content

-Maintaining a healthy gut microbiome while on antibiotics –Antibiotics are known to deplete our natural friendly bacteria populations.
+Antibiotics are known to deplete our natural friendly bacteria populations.
 Interestingly, the use of antibiotics in the first 2 years of life has been associated with an increased risk of developing eczema10,11.
 Replenishing the gut microbiome with specific probiotic bacteria while taking an antibiotic is a worthwhile endeavour.
 To learn more, read this article about taking probiotics with antibiotics.

-Correcting dysbiosis – Imbalance in the gut microbiome, with higher levels of harmful bacteria such as Clostridia and Staphylococcus aureus and reduced levels of beneficial Bifidobacteria, have been reported in those with eczema12.
+Imbalance in the gut microbiome, with higher levels of harmful bacteria such as Clostridia and Staphylococcus aureus and reduced levels of beneficial Bifidobacteria, have been reported in those with eczema12.
 Altering the gut microbiome composition with probiotic supplementation may be helpful.

-Immunomodulatory effects and anti-inflammatory effects – An imbalance in Th1/Th2 immune responses is prominent in atopic dermatitis.
+An imbalance in Th1/Th2 immune responses is prominent in atopic dermatitis.
 Probiotics can help through their anti-inflammatory effects and by suppressing the Th2 immune cell response. preventing and reducing the severity of atopic dermatitis.
 Specific strains of probiotics can reduce inflammation by stimulating regulatory T cells which produce anti-inflammatory cytokines, interleukin-10 and Transforming Growth Factor-Beta13.
 Stimulation of regulatory T cells can also inhibit T helper 2 cells13.

-Maintenance of “barrier effect” in the gut - increased intestinal permeability or “leaky gut” has been linked with atopic dermatitis for many years14.
+Increased intestinal permeability or “leaky gut” has been linked with atopic dermatitis for many years14.
 In leaky gut, the gaps between epithelial cells of the gut wall lining, known as tight junctions, are enlarged.
 These gaps allow antigens, substances that prompt an immune response, to pass through the intestinal lining.
 Exposure of the antigen to the GALT (Gut Associated Lymphatic Tissue) in the mucosa15 stimulates an inflammatory response.
 This may contribute to the development of inflammatory conditions such as atopic dermatitis.
 The gut microbiome plays an important role in maintaining the integrity of tight junctions in the gut lining.
 Probiotics can positively contribute to this “barrier effect”.
 To learn more about this, read the following article: Could probiotics help with leaky gut?

 When trying to support eczema symptoms, it is best to use strains which have been specifically researched for this condition and found to elicit positive effects:

 In a gold standard trial, 31 infants under the age of 11 months with severe atopic dermatitis were randomised to receive 100 million CFU of M-16V® with prebiotics daily or placebo for 4 months20.
 At the end of the study, there was a significant decrease in eczema severity in both groups, but the improvement was more significant in the probiotic group (p<0.01).
 There was also a significant reduction in the Th2 to Th1 chemokine ratio (p<0.01) in the probiotic group compared with placebo, indicating a reduction in Th2 immune response.
-Visit the Probiotics Database to read more about the research behind Bifidobacterium breve M-16V®.

 In a gold standard trial in Denmark, 50 children with an average age of 18 months with atopic dermatitis were randomised into 3 groups.
 One group were given 10 billion CFU of B. lactis Bi-07, another group were given 10 billion CFU of L. acidophilus NCFM® and the third group were given a placebo for 8 weeks21.
 Although initially no significant improvement in eczema symptoms were noted, post hoc analysis delineated a significant improvement in SCORAD (a clinical tool used to assess eczema severity) in the B. lactis Bi-07 group (p=0.009) with no differences seen in the other groups.
-Visit the Probiotics Database to read more about the research behind Bifidobacterium lactis Bi-07.

 In a double blind randomised controlled trial of 38 adults with moderate to severe atopic dermatitis, 19 participants were allocated to receive 2 billion CFU of L. salivarius LS01 per day for 4 months and the others were given a placebo22.
 A significant improvement in the probiotic group was noted after 8 weeks in comparison with placebo (p<0.001).
 The presence of Staphylococcus was significantly reduced in the probiotic group compared with placebo (p<0.05).
 Although the probiotic group achieved better results than the placebo group, the results of the placebo group were also significantly improved from baseline.
 Further clinical testing is required to assess the effects of this strain.